 First LEED Platinum office building in the Mid-Atlantic region

 This building was the first LEED Platinum office building in the Mid-Atlantic region and has been recognized as one of the most sustainable buildings in the world, according to The World’s Greenest Buildings: Promise vs Performance in Sustainable Design.

 The first office building in the Tysons market to achieve LEED Platinum certification, 1775 Tysons Boulevard is a 17-story, 476,000 square foot office tower that is the newest addition to Lerner’s visionary Tysons II master plan.

 First LEED Certified office building in Washington, D.C.

 The first LEED Certified office building in Washington, D.C., 20 M Street is a 10-story, 190,000 square foot building that is adjacent to the Navy Yard Metro Station, only minutes away from Nationals Park in the city’s vibrant Capitol Riverfront District.

 Fallsgrove Plaza is a 110,000 square foot Class A medical | office building located at 14995 Shady Grove Road in Rockville, Maryland.
 The building achieved LEED Gold certification and is strategically located within the Montgomery County's Life Sciences Corridor.

 You will see that Windmill Parc was built with the environment in mind.
 The building is designed for LEED Gold certification, includes an electric vehicle charging station and meets all of the landscaping requirements that promote a healthy environment.

-This newly-renovated architectural landmark, which received the prestigious LEED Silver Certification, encompasses one million square feet of premier office and retail space.
+This newly-renovated architectural landmark, which received the prestigious LEED Gold Certification, encompasses one million square feet of premier office and retail space.